Esri/public-transit-tools/add-GTFS-to-a-network-dataset/UsersGuide.md

 ## <a name="Step1"></a>1) Download and install the tools

-* Download *Add GTFS to a Network Dataset* and save it to a local drive on your computer.
-Do not save the tool on a network drive because this will cause problems later.
+* Download *Add GTFS to a Network Dataset*.
+It will be a zip file.

 * Unzip the file you downloaded.
-The unzipped package contains a .tbx toolbox file, a folder of python scripts needed to run the toolbox, some .dll and .exe files needed for the tools to run, and some documentation, including this user's guide.
+Do not save the unzipped tool folder on a network drive, the Desktop, or any other special reserved Windows folders (like C:\Program Files) because this will cause problems later.

+    The unzipped package contains:
+ - *Evaluator Files* and *scripts* folders: Folders of .dll files, python scripts, and other files needed to run these tools
+ - *User's guides* and *images* folder: Instructions for running the tools and a folder of images used in the user's guides.
+ - *Add GTFS to a network dataset.tbx*: An ArcGIS toolbox with tools for setting up your GTFS-enabled network dataset.
+This user's guide describes how to use these tools.
+ - *Transit Analysis Tools.tbx*: An ArcGIS toolbox containing supplemental tools you can use with the network dataset you created using *Add GTFS to a network dataset.tbx*.
+These tools are designed to help you explore your data and understand the results of network analysis using transit.
+A description of these tools and instructions for using them can be found in the [Transit Analysis Tools user's guide](./TransitAnalysisTools_UsersGuide.html).

 * Now you need to "register" (install) the special GTFS transit evaluator.
 To do this, double-click Install.bat.
 If the installation succeeds, you will get a pop-up saying so.